 Farmers Market and U-Pick Best Practices and Regulations | ISU Extension

 COVID-19 is currently circulating in Iowa communities.
 All Iowa businesses have a responsibility to take measures to prevent the spread of COVID-19.
-It is critical that livestock auction markets institute immediate changes to prevent the spread of COVID-19 among their staff, sellers, and buyers.
+It is critical that all auctions, including livestock auction markets institute immediate changes to prevent the spread of COVID-19 among their staff, sellers, and buyers.

 The Department will continue business-critical dairy, meat and poultry and livestock inspections during the COVID-19 outbreak.
 Inspectors are following increased biosecurity protocols and will call ahead before visiting a licensee's facility.